Skip to main content

 The FTC Funeral Rule is a US Federal Trade Commission regulation that gives consumers rights when buying funeral goods and services.
 It requires itemized pricing, lets you buy only what you want, and bars certain misrepresentations by funeral homes.

-Under the rule, a funeral home must give you a General Price List, quote prices over the phone, and let you choose individual items rather than only package deals.
+In force since 1984, the Funeral Rule applies to funeral providers that sell both funeral goods and funeral services.
+Under it, a funeral home must give you a General Price List (GPL) to keep when you ask in person about arrangements, quote prices accurately over the phone, and let you choose individual items rather than only package deals.

 See also